 Typically, blocks of genome of length c ~ 1/2Ne will have the same ancestry.
 This can be seen directly in the genome sequence: although the proportion of sites that are heterozygous averages π = 4Neµ, this nucleotide diversity varies greatly along the genome, as the genealogy changes abruptly from one block to the next.
-In the human genome, the boundaries between such haplotype blocks are sharpened by recombination hot-spots, but even if recombination rates were uniform, there would be abrupt changes as discrete recombination events occurred in the ancestry of the sample.
+In the human genome, the boundaries between such haplotype blocks are sharpened by recombination hot spots, but even if recombination rates were uniform, there would be abrupt changes as discrete recombination events occurred in the ancestry of the sample.

 The generation of linkage disequilibria by random sampling is seen most strikingly in the spread of a new mutation.
-This mutation arises on a particular genome, and carries a fragment of that one genome with it as it increases in frequency.
-If the mutation takes T generations to get to its present frequency, then on average, it will carry with it a block of map length c ~ 1/T. Thus, the pattern of reduced diversity around such a new allele can give an estimate of the strength of the selection that drove it (chapter XX).
-The same argument applies both to favorable mutations that increase rapidly through selection - the classic process of hitch-hiking (chapter XX) - and to deleterious mutations that increase through random drift, despite selection against them.
+This mutation arises on a particular genome and carries a fragment of that one genome with it as it increases in frequency.
+If the mutation takes T generations to get to its present frequency, then on average, it will carry with it a block of map length c ~ 1/T. Thus, the pattern of reduced diversity around such a new allele can give an estimate of the strength of the selection that drove it (see chapter V.14).
+The same argument applies both to favorable mutations that increase rapidly through selection—the classic process of hitchhiking (see chapter V.14)—and to deleterious mutations that increase through random drift, despite selection against them.
 These patterns allow us to estimate the age of some alleles.
-For example, this method has shown that the ΔF508, a deleterious allele that causes cystic fibrosis, arose approximately 3,000 years ago.
+For example, this method has shown that the ΔF508, a deleterious allele that causes cystic fibrosis, arose approximately 3000 years ago.

 5. Recombination Facilitates Selection

 In the examples above, of sex chromosomes and of migration with local adaptation, recombination reduced mean fitness.
 This, together with the obvious costs of sex and recombination, raises the question of why they are so widespread, at least among eukaryotes?
-At the end of the nineteenth century, August Weissman argued that sexual reproduction provided variation that would allow more efficient adaptation by natural selection, and this intuitive explanation was widely accepted.
-However, it is not at all easy to show exactly how sex and recombination can generate useful variation, and to show that it gives an advantage that can outweigh the various costs (chapter XX).
+At the end of the nineteenth century, August Weissman argued that sexual reproduction provided variation that would allow more efficient adaptation by natural selection, and this intuitive explanation was widely accepted; however, it is not at all easy to show exactly how sex and recombination can generate useful variation, and to show that it gives an advantage that can outweigh the various costs (see chapter III.9).

 How might recombination facilitate selection?
 In principle, selection can be effective on a strictly asexual population, acting simply on the variation generated by mutation.
-Indeed, if mutations are fixed one at a time, recombination makes no difference, since only two alternative types at most are ever present together.
-However, if new favorable mutations arise whilst others are still on their way to fixation, there is strong interference between them --they can only be brought together by recombination.
-This difficulty can be avoided in very large populations, so large that many copies of every possible mutation arise in every generation.
-However, in more modestly sized populations (N < 1/µ, say), the rate of adaptation may be limited primarily by the rate of recombination.
-Another way to look at the issue is to see that recombination randomizes alleles across genetic backgrounds of different quality: this allows selection to disentangle the effects of any particular allele from the effects of the random set of alleles that it happens to find itself with in any one individual.
+Indeed, if mutations are fixed one at a time, recombination makes no difference, since only two alternative types at most are ever present together; however, if new favorable mutations arise while others are still on their way to fixation, there is strong interference between them—they can be brought together only by recombination.
+This difficulty can be avoided in very large populations, so large that many copies of every possible mutation arise in every generation; however, in more modestly sized populations (N < 1/µ, say), the rate of adaptation may be limited primarily by the rate of recombination.
+Another way to look at the issue is to see that recombination randomizes alleles across genetic backgrounds of different quality, allowing selection to disentangle the effects of any particular allele from the effects of the random set of alleles with which it happens to find itself in any one individual.